 The textual materials within the collection include personal journals written by Stuckey covering the years 1935-2001.
 These journals are autobiographical and act as a key to the rest of the collection in that they provide general time frames and the motivations behind Stuckey's activities.
 In addition to the journals, the collection consists of copies of Stuckey's four books and a few papers he wrote for the committees and clubs he belonged to.
 Other textual materials included are a small amount of personal correspondence, and research materials on a number of topics such as the CPR and Brandon area history.
-There are also three scrapbooks created by Stuckey by a number of the organizations he belonged to, as well as his honorary degree from Brandon University and his Order of the Buffalo Hunt award.
+There are also three scrapbooks created by Stuckey dealing with his various interests.
+The collection also contains certificates presented to Stuckey by a number of the organizations he belonged to, as well as his honorary degree from Brandon University and his Order of the Buffalo Hunt award.
 A number of books, newspapers and articles on various topics, such as stamp collecting and horticulture are included in the collection.

 Notes: CAIN No. 202573.
 Description by Christy Henry.

 Name Access: Ed Radcliffe

 Clark-Smith Studios - Brandon

 Subject Access: Mavis Stuckey (nee Vanstone)

 George Harris

 Doug Bottley

 Georges Cesari

 Clark-Smith Studios

 City of Brandon

 Canadian Pacific Railway

 Canadian Northern Railway

 Manitoba and Northwest Railway

 Ехро 1967

 Manitoba Naturalists Society

 Brandon Historical Society

 Brandon University

 Assiniboine Community College

 Manitoba Pool Elevators

 Austin Agriculture Museum

 Brandon Camera Club

 Canadian National Railway

 Royal Canadian Air Force

 Kellock Royal Commission

 Millwood Family

 Natural History Photography

 Railway Photography

 Landscape Photography

 Personal Journals

 Brandon Photography

 Railway History

 Brandon History

 Horticulture

-Repro Restriction: The McKee Archives is the copyright holder for the Stuckey materials.
+Repro Restriction: The McKee Archives is the copyright holder for the Stuckey material

-Finding Aid: A copy of the photograph inventory is in the blue binder on the reference shelf in the reading room.
+Finding Aid: A copy of the photograph inventory is in the blue binder on the refere shelf in the reading room.

 Related Material: Alf Fowler collection 6-1999 (Brandon photographs) and the BU Art Exhibitions Committee fonds 69-1997 (Georges Cesari).

 Arrangement:

+be photograph collection has been entered as a congrate series of the